Camiverry/simon-says/README.md

 # simon-says
-The famous Simon says game, using HTML and JavaScript
+The famous Simon says game, using JavaScript and HTML.